 Amazon Prime Day 2019: When Is It?
 What Are the Best Deals?

-Black Friday is still more than five months away, but the summer version of that shopping free-for-all is fast approaching.
+Black Friday is still more than five months away, but the summer version of that shopping free-for-all is just a few weeks away.

-Since 2015, Amazon has held its Prime Day sale in early July.
-And while no official date has been announced for 2019 yet, it’s about as sure a bet as you can make that we’ll have one again this year.
-And if 2018 was any indication, it’s going to be bigger than ever.
+Prime Day 2019 will be held on July 15-16, extending the annual affair to a multi-day event.
+(Since 2015, Amazon has held its Prime Day sale in early July.)

 Prime Day 2019 has a lot to live up to.
 Last year’s event set a new sales record for the company, with consumers purchasing over 100 million products.
 (Analysts estimated total sales topped $4 billion.)
 Sales, even when adjusted for the 36 hour period, surpassed Cyber Monday, Black Friday and 2017’s Prime Day (which, itself, improved upon the 2016 event by 60%).